oracle-livelabs/security/oracle-universal-authenticator/prepare-system-for-oua-authentication/prepare-system-for-oua-authentication.md

 The server component, along with OAA/OARM and OAM, is already installed and configured as part of the stack deployment in Lab 1.
 Therefore, this lab focuses on installing and configuring the client machine along with the required components.

-* Estimated Time: 60 minutes
+* Estimated Time: 120 minutes
 * Persona: End-User

 ## Objectives

 In this lab, you will:

-* Deploy VirtualBox Demo Windows Image for OUA

-* Deploy Nox Android Emulator with OMA
+* Configure Nox Android Emulator with OMA

 * Join Demo Windows Image to Entra ID Domain